 The workforce of the future will be ever more adaptive to cultural and technological change.
 Therefore, continuous social and interpersonal development will not only help you create a positive culture, but an agile and connected one that is resilient to an ever-evolving world.

 There are a range of Diversity and Inclusion learning resources on LearnED.
-Search for each of the diversity topic names to find the latest opportunities or see the diversity and inclusion calendar on the Workforce Diversity and collaboration home page on the intranet (login required).
+Search for each of the diversity topic names to find the latest opportunities or see the diversity and inclusion calendar on the collaboration home page on the intranet (login required).

 Workplace Contact Officers